If you have begun hearing from a company called Advanced Collection Services, it is likely because you have missed a payment recently.

 Make sure you request a return receipt when you send the letter so that you can confirm that Advanced Collection Services has received it.

-Advanced Collection Services should return with documents that prove the account is yours in about 30 days.
+They should return with documents that prove the account is yours in about 30 days.

 If they are unable to validate the account, they are required to contact the three major credit bureaus and remove the debt from your account.